snewell4/simpleth/docs/source/using.rst

 :meth:`get_new` is used to check for an event in recently mined blocks.
 It will look in the blocks created since the previous call for any new events.
-The checking starts with creating the ``EventSearch`` .
-The first call to ``get_new`` returns any events emitted since object creating.
+The checking starts with creating an ``EventSearch`` object .
+The first call to ``get_new`` returns any events emitted since the object was created.
 The next call returns any events emitted since the first call.
-Second call returns events since the first call and so on.
+The second call returns events since the first call and so on.

 .. code-block:: python
    :linenos: